 The carbon dioxide gas level allows us to check if (a) the breath sample is valid and (b) normalizes the results in case the breath collection is not perfect.

 We compare the hydrogen and methane levels in the 30, 60 and 90 minute breath samples to the baseline (0 minute) sample.
-If any of the post-glucose samples contain 20 parts per million (ppm) hydrogen and methane gas above the baseline sample, you have bacterial overgrowth of the small intestine.
+If any of the post-glucose samples contain 20 parts per million (ppm) hydrogen gas above the baseline sample, or any methane point of 10 or more, you have bacterial overgrowth of the small intestine.